GSA/idmanagement.gov/_implement/distribute-fcpca.md

 #### Distribute Intermediate CA certificates with an Apple Configuration Profile

-1. As an administrator, download and verify the certificates [issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca) that you want to distribute.
+1. As an administrator, download and verify the certificates [issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca){:class="usa-link"} that you want to distribute.
 2. Download and install _Configurator 2_ from the Apple App Store.
 3. Open _Configurator 2_ and click **File** > **New Profile**.
 4. On the **General** tab, enter a unique profile **Name** (for example, _FPKI Intermediate CA Certificate Distribution Profile_) and **Identifier** (for example, _FCPCA-Intermediate-0001_).